Multiple System Atrophy

 MSA tends to progress more rapidly than Parkinson's disease, and most people with MSA will require an aid for walking, such as a cane or walker, within a few years after symptoms begin.

-Additional symptoms of MSA include:
+Other symptoms of MSA include:

 Who is more likely to get multiple system atrophy?

-How is MSA diagnosed and treated?
+How is multiple system atrophy diagnosed and treated?

 Diagnosing MSA